kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-without-a-trace-data-store.md

 docker-compose -f docker-compose.yaml -f tracetest/docker-compose.yaml up # add --build if the images are not built already
 ```

-The `tracetest.config.yaml` file contains the basic setup of connecting Tracetest to the Postgres instance, and defining the trace data store and exporter.
-The data store is set to OTLP meaning the traces will be stored in Tracetest itself.
-The exporter is set to the OpenTelemetry Collector.
+The `tracetest-config.yaml` file contains the basic setup of connecting Tracetest to the Postgres instance.

 ```yaml
 postgres: